TN 43 (06-08)

 B. Description of the OCSE match

 SSA matches the SSR against the OCSE wage database looking for significant wage discrepancies for all SSI recipients and deemors in all states and D.C.
-When the comparison shows significant overreported wages, an alert generates to the serving FO and a dairy posts to the SSR.
+When the comparison shows significant overreported wages, an alert generates to the serving FO and a diary posts to the SSR.
 The FO resolves the discrepancies, updates the SSR, determines past and continuing SSI eligibility, and releases any underpayments that may be due.

 When Were Wages Paid?